Best of the Red River Valley 2020

 Written by: Melissa Davidson of The Forum of Fargo-Moorhead on November 30th, 2019

 What goes perfect with the area’s best burgers?
 The area’s best beers.
-JL Beers caters to all beer lovers’ palettes with a wide selection of local, international, specialty and blended brews, from hoppy pale ales, ciders and funky sours to porters, stouts and blends.
+JL Beers caters to all beer lovers’ palates with a wide selection of local, international, specialty and blended brews, from hoppy pale ales, ciders and funky sours to porters, stouts and blends.
 Many varieties are great on their own, but also pair well with the restaurant’s iconic 13 mouth-watering burgers.
-While its beer menu can change based on season and location, you’ll often have more than 30 beers on tap to choose from, including JL Beers’ own Berlinger Weisse, an easy-drinking, kettle-soured ale.
+While its beer menu can change based on season and location, you’ll often have more than 30 beers on tap to choose from, including JL Beers’ own Berliner Weisse, a tart but easy-drinking, kettle-soured ale.
 The restaurant also has a diverse menu of bottled and canned varieties.
 Visitors can get a taste of one of the 16 brews from around the world or sip on one of its eight mixed beers such as the St. Andrea’s Fault, a blend of oatmeal stout, vanilla porter and 1919 root beer.
 You can also sample a range of brews with one of JL Beers’ flights or take a favorite on-tap variety home in one of their 32-ounce crowlers.
-In addition to its awesome beers and brews served every day, JL Beers also holds many events throughout the year, including ugly Christmas sweater parties, Ales for ALS and many “tap takeovers,” which are a collection of beers from other breweries.
+In addition to its awesome beers and brews served every day, JL Beers also holds many events throughout the year, including ugly Christmas sweater parties, Ales for ALS and many “tap takeovers,” which are a collection of featured beers from other breweries.

 The Single Greatest Burger in Every State